cspalding93/Podcast-Recommender-System/README.md

 ![results of AI models](https://i.imgur.com/IVQzB8t.png)

-(# make a section about the subjectivity of the recommendations made.
-Talk about metrics that could be employed after the subjective testing)

 Recommendation system - The recommendations will be based off of the cosine similarities between the TFiDF matrix along with the genres that were predicted from the classifiers.

-(# go through each of the BOW transformations and explain them.
-Then implement the word2vec)
 _________________________
 ## Results Summary